zammad/zammad-admin-documentation/manage/groups/settings.rst

    permissions.
 That means you can treat each group as an individual group - even if they have a child/parent relation.

+   Zammad supports 10 levels of hierarchy for groups on PostgreSQL systems.
+   If you are using a MySQL database, it is limited to 6 levels.

    .. hint:: Zammad doesn't show you any child group of the currently selected
       group.
 This would lead to a circular reference!